 “We’re not content to rest on our past accomplishments,” Weltman said.
 “We’ve been the trailblazers across the country in what a post-professional master’s program looks like, and it’s our commitment to maintain that same standard for this new professional master’s degree.”

-Arthur L. Weltman Professor, Department of Kinesiology, Professor, Department of Medicine, Director, Exercise Physiology Core Laboratory, 2019-2021 Cavalier's Distinguished Teaching ProfessorJoe Hart Professor of EducationMichael Higgins Athletic Training Program Director, Professor of EducationLuzita Vela Assistant Professor of EducationJay Hertel Chair, Department of Kinesiology, Joe Gieck Professor in Sports MedicineJacob E Resch Assistant ProfessorSusan F. Saliba ProfessorLaura Hoxworth Writer & Content Strategist
+Arthur L. Weltman Professor, Department of Kinesiology, Professor, Department of Medicine, Director, Exercise Physiology Core Laboratory, 2019-2021 Cavalier's Distinguished Teaching ProfessorJoe Hart Professor of EducationMichael Higgins Athletic Training Program Director, Professor of EducationJay Hertel Chair, Department of Kinesiology, Joe Gieck Professor in Sports MedicineJacob E Resch Associate ProfessorSusan F. Saliba ProfessorLaura Hoxworth Writer & Content Strategist